TASMANIA (VK7)

 They consist of:

-- 14 x Nature Recreation Areas
+- Nature Recreation Area - 18

-- 1 x Private Sanctuary
+- Private Sanctuary - 1

-- 1 x Bushland Reserve
+- Bushland Reserve - 1

 Above:- Graph showing the types of parks in Tasmania.